 Remember, celebrating birthdays is so much more than cake.
 By creating a no-cake birthday cake, you can still sing birthday songs and blow out the candles.
 And you can keep your food-less cake as a great keepsake: Bonus!

-Once you’ve decided on your cake, get creative and have fun decorating!
+Once you’ve decided on your Allergy-Friendly Treats or cake, get creative and have fun decorating!
 We found some fun ideas to help you get started:

 Better Homes and Gardens: Creative Birthday Cakes for Kids

 You can even use Neocate cans to decorate creatively like Sensitive Mommy!

 The moral of the story is that food restrictions shouldn’t stop you from giving your little one a happy birthday.
 When it comes down to it, birthdays are not about the cake but making your little one feel loved on their special day.
 With a little creativity, you can still have a great time celebrating another year and milestone.

 Do you have a little one with a birthday coming up?
 What will you do to help them celebrate?
 Comment below or find us on Facebook.